German minister urges U-turn on police racism study | DW | 10.07.2020

 In an interview with the Funke media group, she said the issue needs to be dealt with scientifically so an objective debate can be had.

-Widmann-Mauz added that the argument had been strengthened by German police associations supporting the idea.
+Widmann-Mauz, who is also a deputy minister in the chancellery, added that the argument had been strengthened by German police associations who had supported the idea.

 On Sunday, the interior ministry announced it was halting a planned investigation into racial profiling by German police forces.